Twin Pregnancy Warning Signs: When to Call Your Doctor

 4. Changes in fetal movement or contractions: Monitor these symptoms closely, as they can indicate preterm delivery.

 Don’t hesitate to call your doctor or head to the emergency room if you experience sudden or worsening severe abdominal pain.
-Early intervention is essential in high-risk twin pregnancies.
+Early intervention is especially important in high-risk twin pregnancies.

 Heavy Bleeding Episodes

-While experiencing heavy bleeding episodes in a twin pregnancy can be distressing, it is crucial to recognize the signs that warrant immediate medical attention.
-Heavy bleeding, defined as soaking through one or more sanitary pads in an hour for two consecutive hours, requires urgent care.
-Accompanying symptoms, like severe abdominal pain, dizziness, or fainting, should also prompt you to seek help right away.
+Heavy bleeding during a twin pregnancy always warrants urgent attention.
+Heavy bleeding means soaking through one or more sanitary pads per hour for two consecutive hours.
+If you also experience severe abdominal pain, dizziness, or fainting, seek help right away.

 Symptoms Action Needed Possible Complications